 Almost every Portland restaurant offers plant-based options, and dozens of local businesses are entirely vegan.
 (There’s even a vegan mini-mall!)

-As the demand for gluten-free dining has grown, Portland’s forward-thinking foodies have set their tables to accommodate sensitive diners.
+As the demand for gluten-free options has grown, Portland’s forward-thinking foodies have set their tables for diners with dietary restrictions.

 Nearly every Portland menu has something for vegetarians, and many restaurants focus exclusively on vegetarian dining.

 Folks looking for liquid meals have plenty of options in Portland.
 Local juice bars Harlow, Kure, Poa and Canteen all have a wide array of fresh green juices and smoothies.
 Amp up your order with superfoods like maca, goji berries, turmeric and spirulina.
 If you’re still hungry, simply add a cozy oatmeal cup, macrobiotic lunch bowl or raw vegan dessert.